Sai-Charan-Lankoji/Med1/README.md

 # Design UI

 ## Overview
-Design UI is a modular project with five main folders, each designed for specific functionality.
+Design UI is a modular project with five main modules, each designed for specific functionality.
 The project uses **Next.js** for the frontend and **Node.js with Express** for the backend.
 Follow the steps below to set up and run the project efficiently.

 ## Folder Structure and Usage